owenstranathan/owenstranathan.github.io/_drafts/2020-16-01-Unity-Input-Controller.md

 [Just get to the code bud.](#succinct-description-of-goals)

 I'm 26 years old.
 That places me firmly in the console only generation.
 What that means is that I started gaming well after the proliferation and success of game consoles.
 My fist console was the Super Nintendo (actually it was my brother Ian's), followed by a PlayStation(also Ian's), and then a Nintendo GameCube(you guessed it...
 Ian's) and an Xbox(Ian and I both had one), then an Xbox 360(Mine!), Wii(Ian's, but was a gift from me), PlayStation 3(Mine!) and most recently a Switch and PlayStation 4(Mine, but was a gift from Ian).
-It wasn't until after the Wii/Xbox 360/PlayStation 3 generation of consoles that I built my first gaming PC when I was about 17 years old
+It wasn't until after the Wii/Xbox 360/PlayStation 3 generation of consoles that
-(way back in 2010).
+I built my first gaming PC when I was about 17 years old (way back in 2010).

 So what does all this have to do with anything?
 Well besides illustraiting the growth, friendship and love of a beautiful brotherhood.
-My history with consoles separates me (and others like me) from the people that have played PC games their whole lives,
-in that I am most comfortable playing video games using a game controller.
+My history with consoles separates me (and others like me) from the people that have played PC games their whole lives, in that I am most comfortable playing video games using a game controller.

 This has been a persistent problem for me with prototyping games.
-When you're prototyping games you want to move as quickly as possible,
-just implementing the bare minimum to actualize an idea to see if it's worth exploring more.
+When you're prototyping games you want to move as quickly as possible, just implementing the bare minimum to actualize an idea to see if it's worth exploring more.
 However in my experience the unity input system does not make it easy to configure controllers quickly and efficiently.
-This makes it hard for me while I'm prototyping because I think about games with controller input in mind, and I actually have to make extra mental effort to think about how to sensibly
-map controls to mouse and keyboard input.
-This is a problem because if my prototype feels weird because the control scheme is comfortable or intuitive (mouse and keyboard)
-then its distracting me from the good parts of the idea that I want to explore further.
+This makes it hard for me while I'm prototyping because I think about games with controller input in mind, and I actually have to make extra mental effort to think about how to sensibly map controls to mouse and keyboard input.
+This is a problem because if my prototype feels weird because the control scheme **is not** comfortable or intuitive (mouse and keyboard) then its distracting me from the good parts of the idea that I want focus on and develop.

-So to fix this I decided to take a moderately deep dive into the unity input system and I've worked out a fairly simple yet powerful input management scheme.
+My most recent encounter with this problem took my on a moderately deep dive into the unity input system.
+The result of which has turned out to be a fairly simple yet powerful input management scheme.

 ### Succinct Description of Goals: